Cello Concerto in D minor (Cassadó)

 II.
 Andante con variazioni e Allegro finale: Andante con sentimento austero – Allegro ritmico e piuttosto moderato.

 This piece, like the Suite for Cello Solo, has folk music elements: Spanish, Oriental, and Impressionistic.
 Gaspar Cassadó studied composition with Maurice Ravel and Ravelian "carnival music" can be heard in the second theme of the first movement.
 The second movement is a theme and variations.
 An attacca leads to a pentatonic Rondo.
+The concerto combines contrasting thematic material across its two movements, including variations in the second movement and pentatonic Rondo in its concluding section.